davidchesnut/sp-general-docs/docs/following-people-and-content-rest-api-reference-for-sharepoint-2013.md

 # Following people and content REST API reference for SharePoint 2013
-Find SharePoint REST endpoints for following people and content by using the  **SocialRestFollowingManager** resource and the **PeopleManager** resource.
+Find SharePoint REST endpoints for following people and content by using the **SocialRestFollowingManager**resource and the**PeopleManager**resource.
- **Last modified:** September 17, 2015

- * **Applies to:** REST | SharePoint*
 You can use the SharePoint 2013 Representational State Transfer (REST) service to do the same tasks you can do when you use the .NET client object models and the JavaScript object model.
-To use the REST service, you build and send HTTP  **GET** and **POST** requests to the resource endpoints that represent the tasks you want to do.
+To use the REST service, you build and send HTTP **GET**and**POST**requests to the resource endpoints that represent the tasks you want to do.
 These resource endpoints correspond to SharePoint objects, properties, and methods.

-The endpoint URI for most Following tasks begins with the  **SocialRestFollowingManager** resource ( `social.following`) and ends with the resource that performs the specific task.
+The endpoint URI for most Following tasks begins with the **SocialRestFollowingManager**resource ( `social.following`) and ends with the resource that performs the specific task.
 For example, you use the URI  `http://www.contoso.com/_api/social.following/follow` to make the current user start following people or content, and the URI `https://www.contoso.com/sites/devSite/_api/social.following/followed` to get the people or content the current user is following.
-> [!Note]
+> [!NOTE]
 > This article shows the endpoint URI and parameter components of HTTP requests.
 For examples of complete requests, see  [How to: Follow documents, sites, and tags by using the REST service in SharePoint 2013](how-to-follow-documents-sites-and-tags-by-using-the-rest-service-in-sharepoint-2.md).

-We recommend that you use the  **SocialRestFollowingManager** API for Following People and Following Content tasks, but you can use the **PeopleManager** resource for some Following People tasks that **SocialRestFollowingManager** doesn't support.
+We recommend that you use the **SocialRestFollowingManager**API for Following People and Following Content tasks, but you can use the**PeopleManager**resource for some Following People tasks that**SocialRestFollowingManager**doesn't support.
 For example, you can find out whether someone is following the current user or get another user's followers.
-For these tasks, you send HTTP **GET** requests to endpoint URIs that begin with the **PeopleManager** resource ( `sp.userprofiles.peoplemanager`) and end with the resource that performs the specific task.
+For these tasks, you send HTTP**GET**requests to endpoint URIs that begin with the**PeopleManager**resource ( `sp.userprofiles.peoplemanager`) and end with the resource that performs the specific task.
 If the endpoint takes a parameter, the parameter metadata is sent in the URI or in the request body in XML or JavaScript Object Notation (JSON) format.
 You can make HTTP requests in any language, including JavaScript and C#.
-By default, the REST service returns responses that are formatted by using the Atom protocol, but you can request the JSON format by using HTTP  **Accept** headers.
+By default, the REST service returns responses that are formatted by using the Atom protocol, but you can request the JSON format by using HTTP **Accept**headers.
 See [Use OData query operations in SharePoint REST requests](http://msdn.microsoft.com/library/d4b5c277-ed50-420c-8a9b-860342284b72%28Office.15%29.aspx).
 ## Resource endpoints for Following People and Following Content tasks
 <a name="bk_Overview"> </a>